harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_variant_annotation.md

 done
 ```

 ##Create FASTA alignment files containing only select subsets of SNPs.
 Required for analyses in Pf_popgenome_analysis.md.
-From now onwards, analysing only UK123.
+From now onwards, analysing only two pops vcf

 ```bash
 cd $input